 Four Ways to Spend Less Time Leaving Voicemails

-Access to direct dial phone numbers is a simple but huge way to improve your sales outreach.
+Access to direct dials is a simple but huge way to improve your sales outreach.
 Rather than leaving the fate of your call in the hands of a switchboard operator, direct dial phone numbers give you immediate access to your prospect.
 Don’t believe us?
 Check out these statistics:

 - When calling a direct dial number at the director level, a sales rep is 46% more likely to connect (source).